uwescience/raco/raco.markdown

 3. Go to your algebra (e.g., `MyriaLeftDeepJoinAlgebra` in `raco/language/myrialang.py`) and instantiate your rule somewhere in the list returned by `opt_rules`.

 ### Example plan manipulation
-Adding a myriaX shuffle to a query in the MyMergerTree application.
+Often users of MyriaX want to partition a table.
+This can be done by scan the relation, shuffle, store.
+MyriaL query language does not have a Shuffle operator (they only get introduced by joins, groupbys, and set operations); however we can still easily build the query plan we want.
+Here is an example of using MyriaX shuffle to partition a table in the MyMergerTree astronomy application.

 [vulcan.py catalog is here](https://gist.github.com/bmyerz/8fe4107eb8faff6221e8)